Lostprophets: The Fake Sound of Progress (2000–2002)

 The band's debut album The Fake Sound of Progress was released through Visible Noise in November.
 Recorded in less than two weeks for £4,000 the record drew on a wide range of influences.
 It would be re-released the following year through Columbia Records.
-Shortly after the completion of the album, DJ Stepzak decided he would not commit to the band and was replaced with musician Jamie Oliver, who was originally the band's photographer, but was told by the bands management that someone who wasn't part of the band or crew members couldn't join them on tour, so Oliver bought a set of turntables and quickly became the band's DJ.
+Shortly after the completion of the album, DJ Stepzak decided he would not commit to the band and was replaced with musician Jamie Oliver, who was originally the band's photographer, but was told by the band's management that someone who was not part of the band or crew members could not join them on tour, so Oliver bought a set of turntables and quickly became the band's DJ.

 The Fake Sound of Progress featured many references to 1980s pop-culture.
-In addition to the Duran Duran reference in the band's name, there was an image of Venger from the Dungeons & Dragons TV series on the album sleeve notes, as well as song titles like "Shinobi vs. Dragon Ninja" and "Kobrakai".
+There was an image of Venger from the Dungeons & Dragons TV series on the album sleeve notes, as well as song titles like "Shinobi vs. Dragon Ninja" and "Kobrakai".
 The first song's title was a reference to the video games Shinobi and Bad Dudes vs. Dragon Ninja, while the second was an alternative spelling of Cobra Kai, the name of the karate dojo in the Karate Kid movies.
 Another reference is the use of the VF-1 Valkyrie in Battroid mode from the 1982 anime The Super Dimension Fortress Macross as part of the album illustration.

-The band worked with producer Michael Barbiero to remaster the album, and this new remastered version of the album was released in November 2001.
-The album appears to have divided the band's existing fan base where the first accusations of selling out were levelled at the band from the underground music scene within which they achieved their first success.
+The band worked with producer Michael Barbiero to remaster the album in preparation for its release to American markets, and this new remastered version of the album was released in late 2001.

 During this period, Lostprophets built up a strong live following with support slots to popular acts such as Pitchshifter, Linkin Park and Deftones, as well as several headlining stints of their own.
 They also took part in the successful Nu-Titans tour with Defenestration among other new UK metal acts of the time.
 Co-headlining the 2002 Deconstruction Tour in London, supporting acts included Mighty Mighty Bosstones and the Mad Caddies.
 Lostprophets featured on a bill consisting of more traditionally punk oriented acts.
 This provoked hostility from certain members of the audience, who were upset at Lostprophets inclusion on such a bill.
 The band subsequently toured with Ozzfest, played at Glastonbury and the Reading and Leeds Festival.
 They also appeared on a number of TV shows, including Top of the Pops, CD:UK and Never Mind the Buzzcocks.
 They also performed as part of the 2002 NME Carling Awards tour.

+The Fake Sound Of Progress has achieved Platinum status in the UK.